 Register and Vote!

-Register before it's too late The voter registration deadline in North Carolina is this Friday, October 10th.
+The voter registration deadline in North Carolina is this Friday, October 10th.

 Are you registered?
 Are your friends and family?